 Being transparent and specific about your services, including things like what they involve and how much they cost, can help you appear more honest and professional to prospective clients.

-7. Create a Business Website
+7. Build a Website for Your Business

 8. Choose Your Payment Options